NWU-NISL-Fuzzing/upbeat/README.md

 ```
 work_dir:       The directory path where the repository is located.
-testcaseCount:  The number of test cases to be generated and executed.
+fragment_num:  The number of code fragments to generate test cases.
 level:          Time to combine code fragments.
 Default is set to 1.
 ingredient_table_name : Table name of code fragments,
 reference_db:   Path to the API constraint database.